dougeby/IntuneDocs/intune/apps-win32-app-management.md

     ![Screenshot of the App package file blade](./media/apps-win32-app-02.png)

 2. In the **App package file** pane, select the browse button.
 Then, select a Windows installation file with the extension *.intunewin*.

+    > [!IMPORTANT]
+    > Be sure to use the latest version of the Microsoft Win32 Content Prep Tool.
+If you don't use the latest version, you will see a warning indicating that the app was packaged using an older version of the Microsoft Win32 Content Prep Tool.

 3. When you're finished, select **OK**.

 ### Step 3: Configure app information